Click here for our Mobile Site

 For example, people involved in divorce or child custody cases will often be tempted to accuse the other spouse or parent of domestic violence in order to get a tactical advantage in family court.
 A heated argument can be exaggerated into a violent one — a push can turn into a blow, a slap into a punch, or a misdemeanor shove into a wall can be charged as felony assault with a dangerous weapon.

-At the law office of Massachusetts Spousal Abuse Defense Attorney Steven J. Topazio, we use our experience with a wide range of domestic violence situations to help return common sense to the process.
-We can use a little-known legal tool known as "accord and satisfaction" to help avoid criminal consequences in cases where the complaining witness had no idea that calling the police could generate so much trouble.
+At the Boston Criminal Defense office of Steven J. Topazio, we use our experience with a wide range of domestic violence situations to help return common sense to the process.
+We can use a little-known legal tool known as “accord and satisfaction” to help avoid criminal consequences in cases where the complaining witness had no idea that calling the police could generate so much trouble.
 We can also help people accused of violating domestic violence restraining orders or probation restrictions against contact with particular individuals.

 Comprehensive Investigation and Case-Building

-For more information about our experience with the defense of felony and misdemeanor domestic violence cases in the courts of Massachusetts, Contact Boston Domestic Violence Attorney Steven J. Topazio at 617-422-5803 or email him to schedule a free consultation.
+Just because you have been arrested by police doesn’t mean you are guilty of the crime charged.
+You have the right to an attorney who will fight to defend your rights.
+For more information about our experience with the defense of felony and misdemeanor domestic violence cases in the courts of Massachusetts, contact us today to schedule a free confidential consultation.

 RECENT CASE DECISIONS